josecmoranc/josecmoranc.github.io/numerical-codes.md

 * **Aerosol particle charging:** (Python) This is a population balance model for particle charging through 2 mechanisms namely diffusion and field charging.
 The model also considers the particle electrophoretic deposition in an electrostatic precipitator (ESP).
 This code is available through [this GitHub repository](https://github.com/Aerosol-Lab/Aerosol_particle_charging_1d_model).

 ## 2. Experimental measurements
+* **TDMA measurements:** This code allows controlling 2 DMA's (differential mobility analyzer), their respective HV (high-voltage) units, and a CPC (condensation particle counter) for conducting TDMA (tandem DMA) measurements.
+This code includes GUI to introduce parameters and run the experiments.
+This code is available through the following [GitHub repository](https://github.com/Aerosol-Lab/TDMA_measurements).

 ## 3. Post-processing experimental data